kevinhwong1/KevinHWong_Notebook/_posts/2020-02-03-Metabolomics-P-astreoides-sample-prep.md

 * Store at 4&deg;C in a non-flammable fridge

 # Samples
 * For this test, I am using multiple concentrations of larvae (8 samples) and adult tissue biopsies (4 samples).
-ALl samples were previously snap frozen and stored at -80&deg;C
+All samples were previously snap frozen and stored at -80&deg;C.
   * Larvae are from a thermal stress experiment in 2017.
 All larvae were from the ambient treatment and from the patch reef.
-  * Adults were from a histology experiment in 2018 and from 2 reef zones
+  * Adults were from a histology experiment in 2018 and from 2 reef zones.

 Table 1: Larval samples